CPM, CPC & CPA – The Online advertising pricing models

 CPA (Cost per Action)

-Here webmaster earns money when a specific action was performed, it may be subscription, registration, soft downloading etc. All these actions are called “leads”.
+Here, the webmaster earns money when a specific action was performed, it may be subscription, registration, soft downloading etc. All these actions are called “leads”.

-Here the advertiser get high quality traffic.
-It is obvious, as if the person subscribes or fills in a form, so he or she is interested in a product, thus he presents a target audience.
+Here, the advertiser get high-quality traffic.
+It is obvious, as if the person subscribes or fills in a form, so he or she is interested in a product.
+Thus, he presents a target audience.

 Main benefits

-• Lead is more likely to turn into a conversion rather than in CPC or CPM model.
+• Lead is more likely to turn into a conversion rather than in the CPC or CPM model.

 • No fake clicks or driving up the numbers.